Wilfred/wilfred.github.com/_posts/2015-08-22-writing-an-optimising-bf-compiler.markdown

 bfc still has scope for further optimisations: we don't apply the 'scan loops' or 'operation offsets' optimisations [discussed by Mats Linander](http://calmerthanyouare.org/2015/01/07/optimizing-brainfuck.html).
-We also don't detect when two cells are multiplied together nor division.
+We also don't detect when two cells are multiplied together, nor division.

 The bounds detection pass is also very pessimistic.
 It's currently limited to loops with a net cell movement of zero.
 As a result, `[>]`